jackolsen0171/Paint-flood-fill/README.md

 - click fill button
 - click on a square to fill the area

-pixel density can be changed in the settings at the ROW = COL = n width and height can be resized = settings. buttons scale with size, I hope...
+pixel density can be changed in the settings at the ROW = COL = n.
+Width and height can be resized in settings.
+Buttons scale with size, I hope...

 Enjoy!